-Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the Base Prospectus dated [September 24, 2007 / March 19, 2009 / March 31, 2010 / March 31, 2011 / April 23, 2012 / April 19, 2013 / April 22, 2014 / April 13, 2015], which Conditions are incorporated by reference in the Base Prospectus dated April 21, 2017.
-This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (the "Prospectus Directive") and must be read in conjunction with the Base Prospectus dated April 21, 2017 [as supplemented by the supplement dated [date]] (the "Base Prospectus") which constitute[s] a base prospectus for the purposes of the Prospectus Directive, including the Conditions incorporated by reference in the Base Prospectus.
+Terms used herein shall be deemed to be defined as such for the purposes of the Conditions (the "Conditions") set forth in the Base Prospectus dated September 24, 2007 / March 19, 2009 / March 31, 2010 / March 31, 2011 / April 23, 2012 / April 19, 2013 / April 20, 2018, which Conditions are incorporated by reference in the Base Prospectus dated April 23, 2019.
+This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive (Directive 2003/71/EC) (as amended, including by Directive 2010/73/EU, or superseded, the "Prospectus Directive") and must be read in conjunction with the Base Prospectus dated April 20, 2018 [as supplemented by the supplement dated [date]] (the "Base Prospectus") which constitute[s] a base prospectus for the purposes of the Prospectus Directive, including the Conditions incorporated by reference in the Base Prospectus.
 Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Base Prospectus.
 The Base Prospectus has been published on the website of the Luxembourg Stock Exchange (www.bourse.lu).